 - Contact the Student Health Center or your medical provider for guidance.

-The incubation period of COVID-19 is 2-14 days, which means there is no test that will detect the disease minutes or hours after you have contracted it.
-Based on the nature of your exposure, your health care professional will tell you what symptoms to look for, how to practice quarantine if deemed appropriate and when to consider testing.
+The incubation period of COVID-19 requires at least two days, which means there is no test that will detect the disease minutes or hours after you have contracted it.
+Based on the nature of your exposure, your health care professional or case manager will tell you what symptoms to look for, how to practice quarantine if deemed appropriate and when to consider testing.